plinder-org/plinder/docs/contribution/development.md

 `plinder.eval` requires [OpenStructure](https://openstructure.org/) for
 lDDT/RMSD scoring metrics.
-OpenStructure currently requires numpy<2, so it is kept as an optional dependency:
+OpenStructure currently requires numpy<2, so it is installed from Bioconda by the repository's `environment.yml`.
+It is not a PyPI dependency.
+Install the remaining optional evaluation dependencies with:

 ```console
 $ pip install -e ".[eval]"
 ```

 :::{note}
-The `eval` extra installs OpenStructure, posebusters and plotly.
+The `eval` extra installs PoseBusters and Plotly.
+OpenStructure is Conda-only and is installed by `mamba env create -f environment.yml` above.
 Data generation (`plinder.data`) does **not** require OpenStructure and works with numpy 2.